 Allison Summers, Ensemble

 Allison was born and raised in Mount Juliet, TN.
-She graduated from the University of Maryland and studied improv at The Second City, UCB, and IO West.
-She has performed at numerous impov festivals across the country with her one woman show, “Collections”.
+She graduated from the University of Maryland and studied improv at The Second City, UCB, and iO West.
+She has performed at numerous improv festivals across the country with her one woman show, “Collections”.
 You can watch her on Netflix in Hollywood Sex Wars where she plays the adorable, fun loving, and homeless crack head, Ash.
 She also performs regularly with LOL Nashville.
 Allison fears Raw Head Bones.

 Bill Hillsman, Ensemble

-Drew Watson, Ensemble
+Luke Watson, Ensemble

 Margaret French, Ensemble